Generic Name: Ixazomib (ix AZ oh mib)

 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 3 months after your last dose.

 - If you are a man and your sex partner gets pregnant while you take ixazomib or within 3 months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking ixazomib and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking ixazomib and for 3 months after the last dose.

 - This medicine is taken with dexamethasone.
 Dexamethasone may cause birth control pills and other hormone-based birth control to not work as well to prevent pregnancy.
 If you are using a hormone-based birth control, you need to also use a barrier form of birth control like a condom if you are taking dexamethasone.

 - If you get pregnant while taking ixazomib or within 3 months after your last dose, call your doctor right away.

 How is this medicine (Ixazomib) best taken?

 Use ixazomib as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.